Hayona/hayona-cookies/readme.txt

 # Translations

 We currently have support for two languages: English and Dutch.
 Would you like to help translating this plugin?
 Please contact us trough [this page](http://www.hayona.nl/contact).

+== Installation ==

+Follow these steps to install the plugin:

+1. Upload the 'hayona-cookies' folder to the '/wp-content/plugins/' directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to Settings » Hayona Cookies to review the plugin settings and enable the plugin
+4. Install Google Tag Manager to your website

+If you've never worked with the Google Tag Manager before, please watch [this short video]() to get started.
+It's really not that complicated.

+== Screenshots ==

+1. Add a customisable banner to the top of your website.
+2. Add a privacy settings form to a page of your choice
+3. Customize the plugin through the options page under Settings » Hayona Cookies